sendsmaily/smaily-woocommerce-plugin/CONTRIBUTING.md

 # Getting started

-The development environment requires [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to run.
-Please refer to the official documentation for step-by-step installation guide.
+The development environment requires [Docker](https://docs.docker.com/), [Docker Compose](https://docs.docker.com/compose/) and [Composer](https://getcomposer.org/download/) to run.
+Please refer to the official documentation of each for a step-by-step installation guide.

 Clone the repository: